ibm-cloud-docs/databases-for-mysql/learn-pricing.md

 ## Dedicated Cores Pricing
 {: #pricing-cores}

 You have the option of selecting the CPU allocation for your deployment.
 With dedicated cores, your resource group is given a single-tenant host with a guaranteed minimum reserve of cpu shares.
 Your deployments are then allocated the number of CPUs you specify.
 The cost of dedicated cores is $40 per core per month, and each member gets the selected number of cores.
-For example, if you provision a deployment with 3 dedicated cores per member, that is a total of 9 cores, and billed at $360 per month.
+For example, if you provision a deployment with three dedicated cores per member, that is a total of 9 cores, and billed at $360 per month.

 Dedicated cores are an optional feature.
 The default `Shared CPU` setting provisions your deployment on hosts with shared compute resources and incurs no additional charge.